Cloudslab/iFogSim/README.md

    * Implementing different random mobility models
  * Microservice Orchestration
  * Dynamic Distributed Clustering
  * Any Combinations of Above-mentioned Features

+It currently encompasses several usecases such as:
+ * Audio Translation Scenario
+ * Healthcare Scenario
+ * Crowd-sensing Scenario

 ## How to run iFogSim2 ?
 * Eclipse IDE: